top of page

 The modern and practical approach to providing for a family is for couples to do so as teammates.

-Most of our parents and grandparents didn't need two incomes to pay for the average cost of a new home, car, or college (see illustration below).
+Most of our parents and grandparents didn't need two incomes to cover the average cost of a new home, a car, or college.
 But that was their world.
-This is ours.

 For many modern families to flourish, spouses and partners must draw strength from each other as teammates, working together as providers and caregivers.

-Career advancement opportunities, career flexibility, earning potential, tax incentives, and employer services that didn't exist decades ago… These are the factors that drive career and home management choices in marriage, not gender.
+Career advancement opportunities, career flexibility, earning potential, and employer services that didn't exist decades ago.
+These are the factors that drive career and home management choices in marriage, not gender.

-Most couples are happier when they plan their modern lives based on the modern world.
-When husbands contribute equitably to the household chores, husbands are happier.
+Most couples are happier when they plan their modern lives in line with the modern world.
+When husbands contribute equitably to the household chores, they are happier.

 When fathers have more time with their children and do not feel burdened by being the sole breadwinner, they are happier.